willgarcia/rosa-cloudformation/README.md

 If you are looking to make your first contribution, follow the steps below.

-1. Tests

-You will to install [Docker](https://docs.docker.com/get-docker/) and [cfn-lint](https://github.com/aws-cloudformation/cfn-lint) and verify that the linting and security scanning tests are successful by using the following command: `bash test/run.sh`.
+1. Tests: you will need to install [Docker](https://docs.docker.com/get-docker/) and [cfn-lint](https://github.com/aws-cloudformation/cfn-lint) and verify that the linting and security scanning tests are successful by using the following command: `bash test/run.sh`.
 2. Open a Github Pull Request

 ---